dakkhuza/AchivementLoader/README.md

 ### How to make a Custom Achievement
 To make a custom achievement just follow these simple steps.

+1. Add "AchievementLoader" as a dependency to your project
 1. Add a class to your plugin that inherits from BaseAchievement
 1. Decorate your class with the \[RegisterAchievement\] attribute
 1. Override OnInstall and OnUninstall with whatever you need to check for your challenge